osisoft/OMF-Developer-Companion-Guide/docs/OMF-Dev-Intro.rst

 * A producer of OMF messages intended for the PI System is called an *OMF application*.
 * Every OMF application must be registered with the PI System to be able to ingress OMF data.
 For details about the registration process, see the *PI Connector Administration Guide*.
 * Upon registration, the OMF application is given a unique instance name.
-The name serves as a root AF Element node name, and also as a prefix for all PI points created by the OMF application.
+The name serves as a root Asset Framework Element node name, and also as a prefix for all PI points created by the OMF application.
 * Upon registration, OMF applications are categorized by OMF application *types*.
 A type serves as a namespace for unique OMF type and container definitions.
-An OMF application type also provides part of the AF Element Template name, which is created for OMF types that are classified as static (See :ref:`OMF_Msg_Types_topic`).
+An OMF application type also provides part of the Asset Framework Element Template name, which is created for OMF types that are classified as static (See :ref:`OMF_Msg_Types_topic`).
 * There are three message types, which perform several different actions in the PI System.
   The order in which the messages are sent, and whether they are required, is important to understand